-2. Experimental procedures

-Experiments were carried out using a Bridgman furnace equipped with a bitter coil.
+1. Experimental procedures.
+Experiments were carried out using a Bridgman furnace equipped with a Bitter coil (Fig. 1).
 The furnace VB2 (Vertical Bridgman 2 inches) manufactured by Cybestar is characterized by a zone of a controlled temperature gradient.
 The hot and cold end zones are equipped with graphite resistors for heating.
-This bitter coil provides a traveling magnetic field of 10 mT and frequency of 50 Hz.
+This Bitter coil provides a travelling magnetic field of 10 mT and frequency of 50 Hz.
 The phase shift is set as 60 degrees between the coil sections.

-The material used as matrix material was Aluminum 357.
+The material used as a matrix material was Aluminum 357.
 This alloy is commonly used in casting of aerospace structures.
-TiB2 microparticles were selected to be mixed with aluminum 357.
-The diameter of the particles was 8.6 μ m and its density 4.52 g/cm3.
-The percentage in weight added to the aluminum alloy was 0.85 %.
-The final weight of the specimen is 730 g.
+TiB_2 microparticles were selected to be mixed with aluminum 357.
+The diameter of the particles was $8.6\mu m$ and its density $4.52\,\mathrm{g/cm3}$.
+The percentage in weight added to the aluminum alloy was 0.85%.
+The final weight of the specimen was $730\,\mathrm{g}$.
 The material is introduced in the furnace inside a crucible made of quartz which is supported by a graphite container.
 Microparticles and aluminium are introduced at the same time in the furnace.
-A block of the filling material was made using a stack of the plates filled with the TiB2 microparticles (Figure 1).
-The amount of material of the specified weight permits to obtain a final specimen 15 cm high and 5 cm in diameter.
+A block of the filling material was made using a stack of the plates filled with the TiB_2 microparticles.
+The amount of material of the specified weight permits to obtain a final specimen $15\,\mathrm{cm}$ high and $5\,\mathrm{cm}$ in diameter.